dialogchain/examples/email-invoices/README.md

-# Email Invoice Processor
+# Email Invoice Processor with DialogChain

-This is an email invoice processor that demonstrates how to use the Dialogchain for processing email attachments with local OCR processing.
+This is an email invoice processor that demonstrates how to use DialogChain for processing email attachments with local OCR processing.
 The processor can be run both locally and in Docker containers.

 ## Features

 - Fetches emails from IMAP server
 - Processes email attachments (PDF, JPG, PNG, TIFF, BMP)
 - Local OCR processing with Tesseract
-- Extracts invoice data to structured format
+- Extracts invoice data to structured format using DialogChain AI
 - Configurable through YAML and environment variables
 - Docker support for easy setup and testing
 - Test environment with sample emails